alperuzun/THRESHOLD/README.md

 Ensure the files are in the proper, standard format `(.txt)` as exported by the `THRESHOLD` tool.
 The files should have three columns, `“Nth Gene Included,”` `“Incremental Saturation,”` and `“Overall Saturation.”` The file should be the same size; ie, the same number of rows.

-To run the test, simply press the `Run Paired-T-Test` button.
+To run the test, simply press the `Run Unpaired-T-Test` button.

 To navigate back home, simply press restart in the top right corner.